- What is telehealth?

-Telehealth is a relatively new, modern form of health care services delivery.
-The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services defines telehealth as “the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health, and health administration”.
-Telehealth, also known as telemedicine, is used to save people’s lives in emergency situations and for critical care, too.
-Another related term is eHealth, which Wikipedia defines as an umbrella term used mainly in the UK and Europe that includes telehealth, electronic medical records, and other components of health information technology.
+Telehealth is a relatively new form of health care delivery, but getting extremely wide-spread especially amid worldwide healthcare crises.
+Telehealth solutions are used to save people’s lives in emergency situations and for critical care, too.
+Another related term is eHealth, which Wikipedia defines as an umbrella term that includes telehealth, electronic medical records, and other components of health information technology.

 Telehealth technologies include:

-There’s no doubt about it – innovations are at the heart of the healthcare industry, and they allow modern medicine be more interactive and accessible for patients who have certain problems with mobility due to physical or mental health conditions, remote locations, or financial limitations.
-Telehealth options can be used to assist with diagnosis, follow-up care, appointments, therapy, education, and more.
+There’s no doubt about it – innovations are at the heart of the healthcare industry, and they allow modern medicine to be more interactive and accessible for patients who have certain problems with mobility due to physical or mental health conditions, remote locations, or financial limitations.

 And it’s clear that telehealth solutions can be categorized based on the types of services they offer and the way those services are delivered.
 The Center for Connected Health Policy (CCHP) subdivides telehealth modalities into four groups according to their domains of application.